Skip to main content

 Yes

-🎟️How Much Do Lift Tickets Cost at Villars?
+How Much Do Lift Tickets Cost at Villars?

-Villars-Gryon-Les Diablerets won't win any budget awards, but it's not trying to.
-Adult day passes run CHF 69, which lands in the middle of the Swiss pricing pack.
-That's less than Verbier or Zermatt, where you'd pay north of CHF 80 for a day ticket, but still firmly in "this is Switzerland" territory.
-For context, CHF 69 buys you access to 104 km of pistes across three linked villages.
+For context, CHF 69 buys your family access to 104 km of pistes across three linked villages.
 Not the biggest domain in the Alps, but enough to keep most families busy for a week without skiing the same run twice.

-The real move here is the Magic Pass.
+The real game changer for your family budget is the Magic Pass.
 This regional season pass covers Villars-Gryon-Les Diablerets plus over 80 resorts across western Switzerland, and it fundamentally changes the math.
 An adult Magic Pass costs around CHF 459 for the full winter season (based on early-bird pricing), which means it pays for itself in seven days of skiing.
 Seven.
-If you're planning a week or more across multiple Swiss trips, the Magic Pass turns Villars from "respectable Swiss pricing" into "genuinely good value."
-Kids' Magic Pass prices drop further, making a multi-trip season dramatically cheaper than buying day tickets.
-That's the kind of deal that makes you rethink your whole winter.

 Villars is not part of the Epic Pass or Ikon Pass networks, so if you're sitting on one of those from your North American skiing, it won't help you here.
 The Magic Pass is Villars' loyalty play, and it's a strong one for families based in Switzerland or those making repeat trips to the Alpes Vaudoises region.